 In the search of a good rope (I started CrossFit in October 2019) I’ve tried a few different ones.
-Cheap, cheaper, average – all having their problems.
-Once they break, they stay that way, never staying supple and little to no feedback for a beginner.
-It’s the most important to learn how to jump – the feedback the rope gives you.
-When does it hit the ground, when did it make you almost trip.
+Cheap, cheaper, average - all having their problems.
+Once they break, they stay that way, never staying supple and little to no feedback on the rope - important for a beginner.
+When does the rope hit the ground, when did it make you almost trip.

 Then I found Crossrope.
 And wow, they are expensive!
 But, I fell for their marketing and a good deal gave me the ‘lean’ set for € 90 and a bit of change.
 They got me hooked!